PitherBro/math/README.md

 <br>

+# As-It-Is
+## most code is documented or outlined, can still be better.

+  ### i'm very late for ~~work~~ torture
+  #### it's hard to love a job, when you cant fix things, and its all you were trained to do
+  ***
+  ## i have had fun irregardless of the result.
+- the windows batch file
+  - detects the zipped file under /langs/zips
+  - asks to extract the contents to /langs/python
+  - no matter the answer it tries to run the program.
+  - encountered bug where it does not detect the modules
+    - will need to fix later, probably a system path issue.
+- linux shell file
+  - just runs the program from /bin/python3
+- I Lightly broke the progLoop,
+  - it needs to fully packed and modulateed inside of progInit.py
+  - it does generate and ask for  selection
+  - logic tree is not build
+  - generate random number function exists and works by depositing to /saves
+- plotGraph
+  - works
+  - do not run with a lot of files in /saves you'll have to close a lot of windows

 ***
 UI skills are low, Hence the AI.<br>
 😮‍💨️ if only i had time to focus more on sheek.